Stocks, dollar gain on U.S. retail sales, drug trial

 The Bank of Japan increased its lending packages for cash-strapped firms to $1 trillion from about $700 billion, but also kept rates steady, sticking to its view that the Japanese economy will gradually recover from the pandemic.

-German, French, Dutch and other core yields rose in Europe too.
+German, French, Dutch and other core yields also rose.
 Riskier Italian yields fell to their lowest since the end of March and the iTraxx European crossover index, which reflects the cost of insuring against junk-rated corporate bond defaults, fell to its lowest in six days.
 [GVD/EUR]

 “In the absence of a further surge in new (coronavirus) infections in China or the U.S., the market hopes about monetary and fiscal tailwinds alongside improving sentiment indicators should prevail,” Commerzbank strategists wrote.

-Oil prices rose as equity markets surged and the International Energy Agency (IEA) increased its oil demand forecast for 2020, but gains were capped by worries about a second wave of coronavirus cases.
+Oil prices rose as equity markets surged and the International Energy Agency increased its oil demand forecast for 2020.
+But gains were capped by worries about a second wave of coronavirus cases.